DavidHuangz/PreprocessAutomation/README.md

 4.1.
 Run main.py file <br />

 ## 5. More information
 5.1.
-Adjust the amount of threads running concurrently in the "Constants.py" file according to your computer specs.  <br /><br />
+Adjust the amount of threads running concurrently in the "Constants.py" file according to your computer specs.
 - The variable is called "num_threads"  <br />

 5.2.
 Add a new pepehaPhrase<br />
-- The variable is called "pepehaPhrase"
+- The variable is called "pepehaPhrase"  <br />